-The Council's financial management arrangements conform to the governance requirements as set out in the CIPFA Statement on the Role of the Chief Financial Officer in Local Government.
+The Council's financial management arrangements conform to the governance requirements set out in the CIPFA Statement on the Role of the Chief Financial Officer in Local Government.

-The Council formally reviews its Financial Procedure Rules on a regular basis the last light touch update being completed in December 2023.
-On-going updates are implemented as part of the regular reviews of the Constitution.
+The Council formally reviews its Financial Procedure Rules on a regular basis; the last light touch update being completed in December 2023.
+On-going updates are implemented as part of the regular reviews of the Constitution, and a further review is scheduled during 2025-26.